Maziyark/maziyark.github.io/README.md

 My name is Maziyar.

-I'm an Postdoctoral Fellow and computational mechanobiologist working at the C2BL (TAMU), where our goal is to predict initiation and progression of cardiovascular diseases using patient specific computational models.
+I'm a Postdoctoral Fellow and computational mechanobiologist working at the C2BL (TAMU), where our goal is to predict initiation and progression of cardiovascular diseases using patient specific computational models.

 I'm a mechanical/biomedical engineer by training with a passion for computational mechanobiology and AI.
 I'm highly skilled in Java programming, MATLAB/python scripting, Agent-Based Modeling, and of course FEA simulations (ANSYS Workbench, APDL scripting, and COMSOL).